About Programme Term Dates Guest Artists Tuition Fees Apply Auditions FAQ Contact Workshops

-CPPM will be accepting 16 students every two years so that we could give our full attention and support to accepted students for the entire duration of their studies.
+CPPM will be accepting 16 students every two years so that we could give our full attention and support to our students for the entire duration of their studies.
 In its first intake in 2019, CPPM accepted 16 students from Australia, South-Korea, Malta, Rumania, Croatia, Malta, UK, Ireland, Italy and Estonia.
 Next intake will be in 2021.

 Guest artistsYou will be taught by leading practitioners from all over the world.
 They have already made a great impact on the industry and are all still creating ground-breaking work, continuing to build on highly successful and innovative careers.